sujitpal/nltk-examples/README.md

 Also contains an ARFF writer to convert the X and y matrices to ARFF format for consumption by WEKA.
 This was done so we could reuse Scikit-Learn's text processing pipeline to build a WEKA model, which could then be used directly from within a Java based data pipeline.

+## src/brown\_dict

+Using a POS tagged (Brown) corpus to build a dictionary of words and their sense frequencies, and using a chunked (Penn Treebank subset) corpus to build a reference set of POS sequences and POS state transitions to allow context free POS tagging of standalone words and phrase type detection of standalone phrases.